 New NY Broadband Program funding will enable Hughes to deploy its new Gen5 satellite broadband service offering download speeds of at least 25 Mbps to the awarded Census Blocks.

 New NY Broadband Program awards were allocated through a competitive reverse-auction process on an REDC basis, and Hughes was awarded Unserved Census Blocks, in general, where there were no other fully-qualifying bids, or where there was insufficient Program funding.

-Awarded providers for Phase 1 & 2 projects, announced in 2016 and 2017, respectively, are now offering broadband service to the vast majority of locations associated with their buildouts.
-Locations within Phase 1 & 2 awarded territories may contact the awarded provider for a service installation or an update on the project.
-Phase 3 projects are currently underway.
+Awarded providers for Phase 1, 2, & 3 projects, announced in 2016, 2017, & 2018, respectively, are now offering broadband service to the vast majority of locations associated with their buildouts.
+Locations within Phase 1, 2, & 3 awarded territories may contact the awarded provider for a service installation or an update on the project.
 Once network construction is complete, awarded providers are required to market the availability of grant-funded service within the project footprint, and begin connecting customers.
-You may c
+You may contact the awarded provider

 The broadband service availability and characteristics represented on the Broadband Availability Map and Residential Broadband Search tool are derived from the Federal Communication Commission's (FCC) Fixed Form 477 Broadband Deployment Data - December 2016 (version 1) which includes biannual broadband service provider submissions.
 The FCC uses a one-served, all-served method for identifying Census Block service, and, therefore, actual service may vary within and along Census Blocks.